Gr8Gatsby/life-game/specification.md

 As life iterates through generations, it is important to see where all of the life is, so the application should auto-zoom the grid each generation to ensure that the life is visible.
 We should make auto-zoom smooth by adding a buffer zone around the visible grid area.
 So keeping 20% of the visible rows and columns on the outside of the grid as the buffer.
 If there are 10x10 grid this then the first two rows, first two columns of squares and the last two rows and last two columns of squares are the buffer zone for zooming.
 * auto-zoom out - as life grows we want to auto-zoom out
 * auto-zoom in - if life is shrinking we want to auto-zoom in
+- Avoid disrupting the user’s framing when the buffered live area already fits on screen; only adjust zoom/pan when required to keep the population visible or when explicitly forced.
 - While the simulation is playing with auto-zoom enabled, automatically zoom out when live cells would extend beyond the buffered view so the entire population remains visible; zoom back in when the bounding box shrinks.

 ## Auto-stop